Government Travel Safety Advice

 On our website we display a UK flight inclusive package guide price which is generally based on a London departure.
 To avoid paying supplements or to secure your preferred flight option, we recommend booking as early as possible, especially for peak travel dates.

-Please note that you will be required to supply a yellow fever certificate that has been issued at least 10 days prior to arrival in Eswatini if you have travelled from or via a country where yellow fever is endemic.
-We recommend protection against malaria, hepatitis A, tetanus, typhoid, polio and diphtheria.
-Consult your travel clinic for latest advice on different prophylaxis available against malaria.
+Nothing compulsory, but we recommend protection against malaria, infectious hepatitis, tetanus, typhoid, diphtheria and polio.
+Consult your GP regarding tablets advised for malaria.
+Though not compulsory, travellers may wish to immunise themselves against japanese encephalitis.
 Please check the latest requirements with your travel clinic or doctor prior to departure.
 The above is not an exhaustive list.
 Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at Explore Travel Health and from your local healthcare provider.
 Visa and vaccination requirements are subject to change and should be confirmed by you before travelling.

-Please note that you will be required to supply a yellow fever certificate that has been issued at least 10 days prior to arrival in South Africa if you have travelled from or via a country where yellow fever is endemic.
-We recommend protection against hepatitis A, tetanus, typhoid, polio and diphtheria.
-According to various travel health sources, the Western Cape is not regarded as a malaria risk area.
-If you are travelling to other areas in South Africa please check with your doctor about malaria requirements.
+Nothing compulsory, we recommend protection against malaria, typhoid, tetanus, diphtheria, polio and hepatitis A. Consult your travel clinic for latest advice on Malaria and Zika Virus.
+Although not compulsory travellers may also wish to immunise themselves against Japanese encephalitis.
 Please check the latest requirements with your travel clinic or doctor prior to departure.
 The above is not an exhaustive list.
 Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at Explore Travel Health and from your local healthcare provider.
 Visa and vaccination requirements are subject to change and should be confirmed by you before travelling.